lucavisinelli/academic-kickstart/content/publication/Axiverse/index.md

 publication: "*Physical Review D 99, 063517 (2019)*"
 publication_short: ""

-abstract: The low-energy limit of several string theories feature what is known as the axiverse,
+abstract: The low-energy limit of several string theories feature the axiverse, a plethora of light axions with masses spanning various orders of magnitude.
+Within the simplest picture, the masses of the resulting axions depend on a hard non-perturbative scale related to the supersymmetry breaking scale $M_{\rm susy}$, and the dimensionless instanton action $S$ responsible for breaking the axion shift symmetry.
+We explore whether these two parameters can be probed using cosmology, taking into account current limits on the tensor-to-scalar ratio and the primordial isocurvature fraction, and measurements of the dark matter energy density today.
+Adopting string-inspired flat priors on $\log_{10}M_{\rm susy}$ and $S$, and imposing that $M_{\rm susy}$ be sub-Planckian, we find $S=198\pm28$ at 68\%~C.L., in striking agreement with the theoretical expectation that $S \approx 200$, whereas $M_{\rm susy}$ remains unconstrained.

 # Summary.
 An optional shortened abstract.
 # summary: We consider a quintessence field which transitions from a matter-like to a cosmological constant behaviour between recombination and the present time.
 We aim at easing the tension in the measurement of the present Hubble rate, and we assess the $\Lambda$CDM model properly enlarged to include our quintessence field against cosmological observations.
 The model does not address the scope we proposed.
 This result allows us to exclude a class of quintessential models as a solution to the tension in the Hubble constant measurements.